 Is India Eligible for GSP?

-One of the important things to note is that India is a developing country and there are more than 35 countries in the GSP.
-Out of these 35 have provided their GSP scheme to India while among them USA has removed its for certain reasons.
+One of the important things to note is that India is a developing country and there are more than 35 countries in the Generalised System of preferences.
+Out of these 35 have provided their scheme to India while among them USA has removed its for certain reasons.

 There are 35 nations who have provided their schemes in India and out of which USA has removed its GSP for India.

-According to the Trump’s administration in 2019, the GSP scheme was removed for India as the required improvements were not made.
+According to the Trump’s administration in 2019, the Generalised System of preferences scheme removed for India as the required improvements not made.
 Thus, they terminated the GSP scheme to India in June, 2019.

-It is to be understood that the GSP scheme to India does not in any way correlate to the UPSC exams and their notable contribution to economic growth.
+It is to understood that the scheme to India does not in any way correlate to the UPSC exams and their notable contribution to economic growth.

-Many have shown concerns that the GSP scheme of India for other countries would be different to GST but this is not necessary as GST pertains to India-based goods and services taxing.
-While the GSP schemes are to help Indian goods to be imported to other countries.
+Many have shown concerns that the scheme of India for other countries would be different to GST but this is not necessary as GST pertains to India-based goods and services taxing.
+While the GSP schemes help Indian goods to import to other countries.